Not the Marriage Plot: On Men Reading Novels in the 21st Century

 The reason I want you to read this story is because I think it’s getting closer to what is sorely needed out of the publishing world these days: an honest depiction of men struggling with the confusion of love (and other emotions) while battling the shitty-faced demons of masculinity — inexplicable rage, antagonism with authority, stunted powerlessness, pending alcoholism, and always feeling like people think we’re the bad guy.

 As any idiot male with two-thirds of a brain knows, emotional complexity is the very basis from which we each operate every day.
 Even the fathers of my generation have gotten around to understanding the reality of emotional complexity.
-There’s a lot of stories to be told about that complexity.
+There’s a bathtub full of stories to be told about that complexity.

 The Marriage Plot Thickens

 I was taking a coffee break from happily reading this story a few days ago when, low and behold, I noticed an email from The Millions with the subject heading: “The Marriage Plot Problem.”
-I knew it had to have some reference to Eugenides (who published his critically acclaimed novel The Marriage Plot several years ago) so I clicked it open and sure enough two essays — one new one in The New Yorker, and one from 2011 by Eugenides himself at The Millions — each referenced interesting perspectives on the veracity of today’s novels, and made comparisons between modern and 19th century fiction.
+I knew it had to have some reference to Eugenides (who published his critically acclaimed novel The Marriage Plot several years ago) so I clicked it open and sure enough two essays — one new one in The New Yorker, and one from 2011 by Eugenides himself at The Millions — each referenced interesting perspectives on the useful veracity of today’s novels, and made comparisons between modern and 19th century fiction.

-What struck me reading both of those essays, and also finishing “Find the Bad Guy,” was how easy it is for people to miss the point of reading serious fiction.
+What struck me reading both of those essays, and also finishing “Find the Bad Guy,” was how easy it is for people to miss the point of serious fiction.
 I’m not even sure Eugenides knows why I might think his story is so important.

-The essays I’m talking about concerned themselves with the question of using marriage and filial relationships as the basis for plotting out novels, how back in the 19th century marriage was the center piece of culture and allowed plots to turn on questions of betrothal and the rituals that surrounded the rules of marriage.
+Both of the essays I’m talking about concerned themselves with the question of using marriage and filial relationships as the basis for plotting out novels, how back in the 19th century marriage was the center piece of culture and allowed plots to turn on questions of betrothal and the rituals that surrounded the rules of marriage.

 Not So Easy

-Granted, emotional reality is not an easy thing to write well — especially from a male perspective.
-I would have to say that some of my favorite writers are rather terrible at emotional reality — DeLillo, Kerouac, Barry Hannah, Vonnegut, Pynchon, Cormac McCarthy, Bellow, Rushdie, Burroughs, Robert Stone, Tolstoy, Updike, etc.
+Granted, emotional reality is not an easy thing to write well – especially from a male perspective.
+I would have to say that some of my favorite writers are rather terrible at emotion – DeLillo, Kerouac, Barry Hannah, Vonnegut, Pynchon, Cormac McCarthy, Bellow, Rushdie, Burroughs, Robert Stone, Tolstoy, Updike, etc.

-In many ways, it may be safe to say that all the general emotional confusion each of us confronts in our minds and souls every day is often really just confusion because we’re lost in the wilderness of misunderstanding love.
+In many ways, it may be safe to say that all the general emotional confusion each of us confronts in our minds and souls every day is really just confusion because we’re lost in the wilderness of misunderstanding love.
 Writers need to become more aware of this problem.
 We need to be highly self-conscious of it.
 The more you think you know about love, the less able you are to love others.
 And the more you write openly about your confusion, misunderstanding, and emotions, the more vulnerable you become.

-But there’s a bit of all that nasty stuff in most men.
-At the very least, many men have sexual thoughts every 10-15 minutes if they are not occupied with some difficult task.
-Simultaneously, we are totally cowed by how vulnerable we feel when we let ourselves love others — whether women (other men) or our children.
+Examining the strange duality of male consciousness is also a dangerous undertaking.
+Readers are often fine peering into everything from the mind of Dracula or Mephistopheles to the inner world of fictional Hitlers, racist murders, rapists, and serial killers.
+But there’s a bit of that nasty, monster stuff in most men.
+At the very least, many of us have sexual thoughts every 10-15 minutes if we are not occupied with some difficult task.
+Simultaneously, we are totally cowed by how vulnerable we feel when we let ourselves love others – whether women (other men) or our children.
 So how deep can we go?
 How honest can we be as writers if the result is to present readers with stories about men as naked as they truly are inside their heads?
 Is it possible that the publishing world has naturally deselected that kind of fiction because it makes reading professionals feel uncomfortable and squeamish?

 Going Deep